 Presenter Name: Presentation Title: Date: Time presentation began: Time present tation ended: Criteria (graded on a scale from 1 - 10) 10 7 4 1 Pts. earned Content (accuracy, based on own research, new material, clarity of arguments) (max 40 pts) Content presented is accurate and based on own research and new material is presented; there is a clear logical flow, essential information is emphasized.
-Content appears accurate with some evidence of own research and some new material; there is a logical flow to the arguments presented.
-Some content facts seem questionable with little evidence of own research and almost no new material presented; arguments don't follow a logic path.
-Content seems questionable; no evidence of own research, no new material presented; no logical path througout the presentation.
+Content appears accurate with some evidence of own research and some new material; there is a logical flow to the arguments presented. l • Content seems questionable; no evidence of own research, no new material presented; no logical path througout the presentation.
 Form (Introduction, body, conclusion, and references) (max 40 pts) Presentation starts with a short and engaging introduction, body contains several well structured points, and ends with a brief rational conclusion and references.
 I Presentation follows the main structure and has all parts but misses transitions or the parts are out of proportion.
 Several important parts (introduction, body, conclusion, references) are missing, out of order, mixed together, or are out of proportion.
 No perceptible introduction, body, or conclusion.
 Reference list is missing.
-Presentation (clarity, audibility, eye contact, verbal fillers) (max 40 pts) Presenter is articulate, audible to the people in the back row, maintains eye contact with the audience, and avoids verbal fillers (um, uh, er, etc. ) and unnecessary pauses while maintaining an engaging flow.
+Presentation (clarity, audibility, eye contact, verbal fillers) (max 40 pts) Presenter is articulate, audible to the people in the back row, maintains eye contact with the audience, and avoids verbal fillers (um, uh, er, etc.) and unnecessary pauses while maintaining an engaging flow.
 Presenter is audible to all most of the time, maintains eye contact with many in the audience, and uses very few verbal fillers or unnecessary pauses.
-Presenter mumbles or is sometimes difficult to hear in the back row, eye contact with the audience is sparse, flow is interrupted by pauses and/or verbal fillers, flow of the presentation is choppy.
-Presenter constantly mumbles or speaks so softly that the back row can't hear, eye contact is lacking, speaker reads off text from powerpoint slides, presentation is constantly interrupted by pauses and/or verbal fillers.
+1 Presenter constantly mumbles or speaks so softly that the back row can't hear, eye contact is lacking, speaker reads off text from powerpoint slides, presentation is constantly interrupted by pauses and/or verbal fillers.
 Visual Aid (engaging, not dominating, neat, creative powerpoint slides) (max 40 pts) The visual aid complements the speech and is neat (no typos), colorful, and creative.
-Text is sparse and has large font for good readability.
-The visual aid connects to the speech and is mostly neat, colorful, and creative.
-Text fonts could be bigger and amount of text less to avoid distraction.
-The visual aid somewhat connects to the speech and is somewhat neat and colorful but lacks creativity or dominates the presentation.
+Text is sparse and has large font for good readability. and creative.
+Text fonts could be bigger and amount of text less to The visual aid somewhat connects to the speech and is somewhat neat and colorful but lacks creativity or dominates the presentation.
 There is too much text and/or fonts are too small.
 The visual aid lacks connection with the presentation and is messy, creativity is lacking, consists of just words.
 Confidence & Attitude (enthusiasm, poise, body language, engaging) (max 20 pts) Speaks with enthusiasm and poise, body language supports the flow of the presentation, audience is engaged.
 Speaks mostly with enthusiasm and poise, body language supports the flow of the presentation most of the time, audience is mostly engaged.
 Speaks with some enthusiasm and poise, body language is disconnected from presentation, audience is somewhat engaged.
 Speaks with little or no enthusiasm and poise, body language distracts from the flow of the presentation, audience is unengaged.
-Time (max 20 pts) Speech is within the allotted time (5 - 7 min) Speech is either too short or too long (± 30 sec) Speech is either too short or too long (5 min ± 1 min) Speech is either too short or too long (less than 4 min or has to be stopped because > 6 min) Fotal Points:
+Time (max 20 pts) Speech is within the allotted time (5 - 7 min) Speech is either too short or too long (± 30 sec) Speech is either too short or too long (5 min ± 1 min) Speech is either too short or too long (less than 4 min or has to be stopped because > 6 min) Total Points: ·